 According to New Jersey Realtors®, the only required disclosure form pertains to the owners’ knowledge of lead paint or paint hazards in homes constructed prior to 1978.

-Filled out and signed by the homeowner at the time of listing, the form verifies whether the seller has knowledge of the presence of lead-based paint or hazards on the property.
+The form, filled out and signed by the homeowner at the time of listing, verifies whether the seller knows of the presence of lead-based paint or hazards on the property.

 That disclosure also entitles the buyers to conduct or waive a 10-day opportunity to conduct their own risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.